1. Can the director of programs and grants (Mycal Brickhouse) provide feedback on our ideas?

 17. If awarded the grant, do I have to attend the Reflective Leadership Grant convening?

 Yes.
-Applicants are asked to commit to attend the convening from October 14 - 16, 2024, in Durham, NC.
+Applicants are asked to commit to attend a convening in Durham, NC.
 This convening will bring all recipients together for a collaborative learning experience as they begin their balcony time.
 All reasonable expenses for the retreat will be paid separately from the grant.

 18. If a grant director changes position during the grant timeline, what will happen to the grant?